ModUDuke/experiments/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ebe90c9c16
 ## MC 1
 Laurel cracked the screen on her old phone, and her next phone choice will be based on which is more durable: the WePhone 10S or the Universe S10.
-She looks at a YouTube channel that buys one of each phone and tests how much force is needed to crush each phone with a hydraulic press.
-If every WePhone or Universe is identical from the factory, and if the phones are tested under exactly the same condition, is just one crushing test enough to determine durability?
+She looks at a YouTube channel video where the host buys one of each phone and tests how much force is needed to crush each phone with a hydraulic press.
+If every WePhone or Universe from the factory is truly identical and if the phones are tested under exactly the same condition, then is just one crushing test enough to determine durability?

 *** =instructions
 - Yes